Lifestyles of the Rich and Socialist: From Chavez to Castro, leaders who lived the high life

 Castro also frequently relaxed on a 90-foot yacht decorated with exotic wood imported from Angola.
 He also had nearly endless beachfront property to himself.

-Castro eventually made it to number seven on Forbes’ list of richest world leaders, which estimated his wealth at $900 million.
+Castro eventually made it to No. 7 on Forbes’ list of richest world leaders, which estimated his wealth at $900 million.
 Castro denied being so wealthy.

 With all his wealth and power, Castro also had at least five mistresses, according to his bodyguard.